rurban/libu8ident/c23++proposal.md

 [P1949](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1949r7.html)
 correctly detected that Unicode identifiers are still not identifiable, and are prone to bidi- and homoglyph attacks.
 But it stated that implementing TR31 and TR39 would be too hard.
 Having properly implemented the Unicode Security Guidelines for identifers for several years, plus pushed Rust to do so also, proves the contrary.

-Further restriction of the TR31 profile to only recommended scripts leads to smaller sets for identifiers, and implementation of a proper TR39 mixed script profile fixes most of the current unicode security problems with identifiers.
+Further restriction of the TR31 profile to only recommended scripts leads to smaller sets for identifiers, and implementation of a proper TR39 mixed script profile and identifier types fixes most of the known unicode security problems with identifiers.
 The only remaining problems are bidi overrides in strings or comments, which cannot be handled with identifier restrictions, but tokenizer or preprocessor warnings, as recently added to gcc. `#include filename` restrictions should be done also, but that is out of the scope of this document, as the existing filesystems care much less about unicode security for identifiers than programming languages.
+Spoofing attacks on filenames are not yet seen in the wild, but will appear sooner or later, same as they appeared in browsers and email.
+Also names in C object files: linkers, .def files, ffi's.

-Implementing mixed script detection per document (C++ Header and Source file) forbids insecure mixes of Greek with Cyrillic, dangerous Arabic RTL bidi attacks and most confusables.
+Implementing TR39 mixed script detection per document (C++ Header and Source file) forbids insecure mixes of Greek with Cyrillic, dangerous Arabic RTL bidi attacks and most confusables.
 You can still write in your language, but then only in commonly written languages, and not